Survey Conducted: Tue, 2010-09-14

 George also devoted much of his time between 1965 and the early 2000s attending to the needs of senior citizens.
 In 1965, he organized the Ad Hoc Committee of Concerned Asians in New York City to develop a strategy for addressing the housing needs of Issei and Nisei senior citizens.
 Japanese American Help for the Aging, Inc. (JAHFA) was formed in 1974.
 In the mid-1980s, George established an affiliation with the Isabella Geriatric Center in upper Manhattan.
 Isabella offered both nursing home facilities and resident apartments for seniors.
 He helped establish the West Side Federation for Senior Housing, Inc. (WSFSH) in 1977 and served on the organization’s board of directors.

 In 1981, George served as a member of the East Coast Japanese Americans for Redress organization that advised the federal Commission on Wartime Relocation and Internment of Civilians and helped organize the November 1981 commission hearings in New York City.
-The hearings in turn helped shape the 1988 Civil Liberties Act in which President Ronald Reagan and the U.S. Congress apologized for the WWII evacuation and internment of Japanese American citizens and permanent residents, authorized the payment of $20,000 to each evacuee who was still alive, and allocated $50 million for a public education fund.
+The hearings in turn helped shape the 1988 Civil Liberties Act in which President Ronald Reagan and the U.S. Congress apologized for the WWII forced removal and incarceration of Japanese American citizens and permanent residents, authorized the payment of $20,000 to each incarceree who was still alive, and allocated $50 million for a public education fund.

 As a vice president, board member, and committee chair of the Japanese American Association of New York (JAA), George organized various Japanese cultural, educational, and preservation activities in New York City.
 In 1982, George and the JAA helped establish the annual spring Sakura Matsuri Cherry Blossom Festival at the Brooklyn Botanic Garden.
 This festival continues to the present day.